Jumpscale/Docs/MultiNode/AgentController1/DemoSetupTutorial.md

 If we now go look at the Jobs (/grid/jobs) we will se our job is in status error.
 And shows a stacktrace of what went wrong.

-Recurring Jumpscripts
+Recurring JumpsSripts
 ---------------------

-One can schedule Jumpscript on specific nodes by combining roles and period.
+One can schedule JumpScript on specific nodes by combining roles and period.

 ```